denniszielke/apim_auth/README.md

 The scenario is about protecting a backend api with azure active directory authentication and requiring aad auth header in each request by the frontend application through the azure api management to the backend.

+This has two different authentication schemes:
+1. Blue internal authentication scheme for applications and users that are part of the same corp (and have identities in the same Azure Active Directory).
+For these requests we can create Bearer tokens that can be validated and passed trought API Management gateway and our Backend API.
+2. Green external authentication scheme for applications and users that are not part of our corp.
+For these requests we are validating their own JWT in the API Management Gateway and request and issue a new corp Bearer tokens and add them to the original request so that our backend can authenticate the call.

 ![](/img/arch.png)

 To deploy this solution click on the button and make sure to do the preparation steps in advance.